thiagomarini/microservice-base/README.md

-# GAE Python Micro service base
+# GAE Python micro service boilerplate

-The intention of this project is to create a base for the micro services I find myself creating all the time in GAE.
+The intention of this project is to create a project base for the micro services I find myself creating all the time in GAE.

 ## In a nutshell: